-Complete Split System Installation
+Complete Split System Installation Cost

 A complete system involves installing two of the components above.
 Most popular combinations, but not the only ones worth considering, are a 1).
 A gas furnace and central air conditioner in northern climates, and 2).
 A heat pump and air handler is most popular in southern climates.

 A good place to start your research is our guide called, “How to Choose the Best HVAC System: 6 Types Common Residential HVAC Systems.”
 It’s informative with system descriptions, and costs, best climates for each plus pros and cons for each.

 Installation: In new construction, the first step is to have the right utilities in place – wiring and a gas line, for example – and then the system can be properly installed.
 In replacement projects, the installation factors listed above for each component will come into play.

 Installation Costs: Costs for the most common systems installed range from about $6,100 to $8,500.
 Small systems sometimes cost less.
 Large systems with included accessories can surpass $10,000.